Recent 5K Delivers CRUSHing Blow To Colorectal Cancer

 The 2015 CRUSH Colorectal Cancer 5K and Fun Walk, held March 14 at the American Tobacco Trail in Durham, attracted almost 500 participants and raised a record $54,055.
-Organized annually by the Duke Cancer Institute Multidisciplinary Gastrointestinal Cancer Program, the 2014 event raised $30,000.
+Organized annually by the Duke Cancer Institute Gastrointestinal Cancer disease group, the 2014 event raised $30,000.

 “We had nearly 500 participants attending from 10 states,” said gastrointestinal specialist S. Yousuf Zafar, MD, MHS.
 “We were supported by 27 local and national sponsors.
 The funds we raised will help keep colorectal cancer research moving forward here at the Duke Cancer Institute.”

 Since 2003, government funding for the National Institutes of Health, the nation’s medical research agency, has been flat.
 The NIH budget has been reduced by more than 20 percent since 2003.
 Ninety-two percent of the NIH budget is allocated to research.
 Even though grant applications are up by almost 50 percent, the reduction in funding has resulted in fewer grants for institutes – 12.5 percent fewer last year than in 2003.
 Duke Cancer Institute events, such as the CRUSH Colorectal 5K, help to keep science moving forward even in the face of reductions in government funding.